MillaAlex/My_Git_instructions/info.md

 - git add . - command to add all files and folders from directory for tracking
 - git commit -m "comment" - command to fix statusof changes
-- git log - displays history of all commits with their #-codes
+- git log - displays history of all commits with their #-codes git checkout [4 symbols]- move from one commit to other one git checkout master - move to actual status of file